 This position sets out our expectations where persons conducting a business or undertaking (PCBUs) need to work with other PCBUs when their duties under the Health and Safety at Work Act 2015 (HSWA) overlap.

 A PCBU’s duties may overlap with those of other PCBUs.
 This might happen in:

-- a shared workplace (eg, a shopping mall or a port), where more than one PCBU and its workers control and influence the work on site
+- a shared place of work (eg, a distribution warehouse or a port), where more than one PCBU and its workers control and influence the work on site

-- a contracting chain, where contractors and subcontractors provide services to a principal contractor and client
+- a contracting chain (eg, a building site or forestry enterprise), where contractors and subcontractors provide services to a principal contractor and client.

 What must PCBUs do by law when their duties overlap?

-It’s more likely that a PCBU will successfully meet their duty to consult, co-operate, and co-ordinate if they:
+A PCBU will fulfil their duty to consult, co-operate, and co-ordinate if they:

 - identify the health and safety risks that need managing

-- consult other PCBUs to decide which PCBU or PCBUs are best placed to control each risk
+- agree together which PCBU is best placed to control each risk

 - clearly define roles, responsibilities and actions, and explain these so everyone knows what to expect